solliancenet/microsoft-redis-cache-migration/02_PreMigration/05_PerformanceBaselines.md

 > **Note** You will get errors as various commands are not exposed in Azure Cache for Redis.

-## Server Configuration

-TODO

 ## WWI Use Case

-TODO

-WWI reviewed its Conference instance workload and determined it had a very small load.
+WWI reviewed its conference website instance workload and determined it had a very small load.
 Although a basic tier server would work for them, they did not want to perform work later to migrate to another tier.
-The server being deployed will eventually host the other Redis data workloads, so they picked the `Premium` tier.
+The server being deployed will eventually host the other Redis data workloads, so they picked the `Premium` tier which will provide more than enough memory and throughput.
+They also like the ideal of having geo-replication with the `Premium` tier.

-In reviewing the Redis instance, the Redis 4.0 server is running with the default server configuration set during the initial install.
+In reviewing the Redis instance, the Redis 4.0 server is running with the default server configuration set during the initial install so no configuration settings will need to be migrated.